Jaishankar7655/k8s_kind-cluster_install/commands/README.md

-# KIND Cluster Setup , Argo CD, promethius , graphana and Monitoring
+# KIND Cluster Setup , Argo CD, Prometheus  , graphana and Monitoring

 This guide walks through setting up a **KIND Kubernetes cluster**, configuring **Argo CD** for GitOps, and installing the **Kube Prometheus Stack** for monitoring.